brunonicko/basicco/README.rst

 Can be used directly on methods but also on properties, classmethods, and staticmethods (even in Python 2.7).

-This decorator is still recognized by Mypy static type checking, and also prevents subclassing or member overrides during runtime:
+This decorator is still recognized by Mypy static type checking, and it also prevents subclassing and/or member overrides during runtime:

 .. code:: python